 Contact: Jason Klugman, (609) 258-3337, email@example.com

 This intensive, three-year college preparation program supports a select group of academically gifted high school students from low-income families who attend partner schools in Mercer County.
-The goal is to prepare students to be viable candidates for admission to and success at selective colleges and universities.
+The goal of PUPP is to prepare students to be viable candidates for admission to and success at selective colleges and universities.
 Students take courses in art, writing, literature, math, physics, biology, social science and college-preparation skills, while also attending a leadership retreat at the Princeton-Blairstown Center, going on college tours and taking cultural excursions.

 Contact: Helen Ju, (609) 258-5822, firstname.lastname@example.org

 This program stems from the scientific collaboration between the physics department at Princeton and the Laboratori Nazionali del Gran Sasso (LNGS) in Italy, where Princeton scientists conduct research on neutrinos and dark matter.
-In its sixth year, the program is open to students enrolled in the fourth and fifth year of high schools located in the Abruzzo region of Italy.
+In its seventh year, the program is open to students enrolled in the fourth and fifth year of high schools located in the Abruzzo region of Italy.
 Its sponsors include Princeton, LNGS and the South Dakota Department of Education.

 At least 20 students have been selected on a competitive basis.
 The activities in Princeton will range from physics and astrophysics courses to English language instruction.
 The program also will involve 10 students from South Dakota who are recipients of the Davis-Bahcall Scholarships, provided by 3M, which cover their expenses for the program.
 Prior to arriving in Princeton, the Davis-Bahcall Scholars will be visiting and attending lectures for a week at the Sanford Underground Lab at Homestake in Lead, S.D., a former goldmine where scientists studied solar neutrinos and plan on staging dark matter experiments.
-Finishing there, the students will fly to Geneva and spend a brief period at the European Organization for Nuclear Research called CERN, LNGS and several other sites before joining the other students in Princeton.
+Finishing there, the students will fly to Geneva and spend a brief period at the European Organization for Nuclear Research called CERN, as well as LNGS before joining the other students in Princeton.

 Princeton Institute for the Science and Technology of Materials